juancereda/Asteroids-DOTS/README.md

 # Asteroids-DOTS
 Unity DOTS Asteroids demo made by Juan Ignacio Cereda.

+Unity v2020.3.29f1 LTS

 ~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~
                 SET UP
 ~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~
+1) Launch the project.
+If Unity throws an Error, open it again.
+There seems to be a bug in this version with some package.
-1) Open the MainScene.
+2) Open the MainScene.
-2) Set the Game screen Window at full screen, 1920x1080.
+3) Set the Game screen Window at full screen, 1920x1080.
-3) Hit Play.
+4) Hit Play.

 ~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~-~